7 Days To Breaking Up with Sugar by Eric Edmeades and Mindvalley is a transformative program designed to help you ditch sugar cravings in just a week.

 Are you ready?

-In this free 7-day challenge with Mindvalley Wildfit founder and behavioral change dynamics expert Eric Edmeades, gain a lifetime of freedom from cravings and unhealthy food habits.
+In this 7 Days To Breaking Up With Sugar with Mindvalley Wildfit founder and behavioral change dynamics expert Eric Edmeades, gain a lifetime of freedom from cravings and unhealthy food habits.

 I also found out about the “Food Devil.”
 The food devil is that little voice inside that says, “You’ve had a hard day; go eat that tub of ice cream so you can feel better.”